ayaneey/marketing-agency/README.md

 # Marketing agency

-A marketing agency website on efficiency of social media and how to utilize it to create a social media presence for a business.
+A marketing agency website on the efficiency of social media and how to utilize it to create a successful, online presence for any business.

 ## Technologies